Essential Information - Peru & Bolivia

 For people within the UK Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking.
 Follow the link above to obtain full information and a quote.

 We choose accommodation on the basis of comfort rather than luxury.
 Our prices are based on sharing a twin room.
 Should you wish to have a room all to yourself there is a single supplement option on the majority of our tours.
 For more information on the additional costs please see dates and prices.

-The majority of the accommodation for this trip is in Hotels with a couple of nights staying in Guest Houses.
+The majority of the accommodation for this trip is in hotels with a couple of nights staying at guest houses.

 The bikes will come with one water bottle cage fitted.

 We strongly advise all customers to bring their own cycle helmet as this is not included as part of your bike hire and hire or purchase options at your destination cannot be guaranteed.
 Please be aware that failure to wear a cycle helmet is at your own risk and might also affect the validity of your travel insurance.

 Whilst we endeavour to provide correct and relevant information obtained directly from the relevant Embassies, High Commissions and Consulate Generals - this information is subject to frequent changes, without warning and at very short notice.
 Due to this, we cannot be held liable for any errors in the information provided on this site.
 We strongly advised you to check all information with the relevant embassy for details on your visa/passport requirements.

 You must be in possession of a valid passport and visa.
 Passports must be valid for at least 6 months after the date of arrival or 1 month after expiration of visa and have 2 blank pages in your passport for each country that you visit.

 You can apply online for an e-visa.
 Alternatively, visa application forms for UK residents can be obtained by clicking here.
 If you would prefer to pay an agent to get your visa, we would then suggest using Travcour UK Ltd. They have been in the visa business for 25 years.